 We have successfully accumulated large areas of land for future development.
-As of December 31, 2016, we had a total of 132 projects (including projects we develop with our joint venture partners) at various stages of development in 43 cities located in the Yangtze River Delta Region (including Jiangsu and Shanghai District and Zhejiang District), Bohai Rim Region, Northeastern Region, Western and Southern Central Region, Southern China and Fujian Province and other regions of rapid economic growth.
-As of December 31, 2016, we had a land bank with an estimated total GFA attributable to us of approximately 30.8 million sq.m., comprising properties under development with an aggregate planned GFA attributable to us of approximately 12.8 million sq.m. and properties held for future development with an aggregate planned GFA attributable to us of approximately 18.0 million sq.m.
-As of December 31, 2016, we had completed properties unsold or held for investment or hotel management with an aggregate GFA attributable to us of approximately 1.1 million sq.m.
-As of December 31, 2016, our projects held for future development included an aggregate planned GFA of approximately 3.2 million sq.m. for which we had not obtained land use rights certificates but had entered into land grant contracts or obtained land grant confirmation letters and were in the process of applying for the relevant land use rights.
+As of December 31, 2017, we had a total of 165 projects (including projects we develop with our joint venture partners) at various stages of development in 47 cities located in the Yangtze River Delta Region (including Jiangsu and Shanghai District and Zhejiang District), Bohai Rim Region, Northeastern Region, Western and Southern Central Region, Southern China and Fujian Province and other regions of rapid economic growth.
+As of December 31, 2017, we had a land bank with an estimated total GFA attributable to us of approximately 47.9 million sq.m., comprising properties under development with an aggregate planned GFA attributable to us of approximately 20.23 million sq.m. and properties held for future development with an aggregate planned GFA attributable to us of approximately 27.67 million sq.m.
+As of December 31, 2017, we had completed properties unsold with an aggregate GFA attributable to us of approximately 1.0 million sq.m.
+As of December 31, 2017, our projects held for future development included an aggregate planned GFA of approximately 1.4 million sq.m. for which we had not obtained land use rights certificates but had entered into land grant contracts or obtained land grant confirmation letters and were in the process of applying for the relevant land use rights.

 We believe that our market foresight and in-depth understanding of property market dynamics, arising out of the collective experience of our management team, have enabled us to seek and capitalize on land acquisition opportunities at relatively early stages of their long-term appreciation potential.
 We believe this allows us to achieve advantageous unit land costs relative to the current market values of our property projects, therefore mitigating our financial risk relating to the development of our projects.
-The average land cost of our land bank as of December 31, 2016 was RMB3,547 per sq.m.
+The average land cost of our land bank as of December 31, 2017 was RMB5,108 per sq.m.
 Our strategy is to remain focused on the prudent acquisition of land in the Yangtze River Delta Region and expand in Fujian Province.
-Our recently acquired parcels of land in 2016 are located in Fuzhou, Yinchuan, Wuhan, Hangzhou, Quanzhou, Ningbo, Gu'an, Jinan, Hefei, Xiamen, Shanghai, Beijing and Nanjing.
+Our recently acquired parcels of land in the four months ended April 30, 2018 are located in Shenzhen, Fuzhou, Beijing, Nanjing, Jiaxing, Hong Kong and other cities.
 Most of the land we have acquired is situated at prime locations.
 As such, we believe these land reserves provide us with an attractive project development pipeline in the coming years.